Tout Quarry: Background

 Tout Quarry was worked commercially during the 18th and 19th centuries.
 The quarry was last worked in 1982 for a boulder contract when 30,000 tons were excavated for sea defenses.
 Portland Sculpture & Quarry Trust began the sculpture park in 1983, saving the quarry from further mineral extraction with the creation of sculptures, and the park officially opened in that year.
-Many of the original site-specific sculptures can still be discovered today, although some didn't last much longer than a year.
+Many of the original site-specific sculptures can still be discovered today, although some did not last much longer than a year.

 In places around the quarry, there are numerous ravines leading to the cliff edge.
 Tramway lines once ran throughout the quarry, taking stone waste to the cliff edge to be tipped or taking block stone to Priory Corner where it was transported along the Merchant's Railway to Castletown, from where it as shipped across the world.
 The Grade II Listed Lano's Bridge was built in the mid-1800s to carry a high level tramway taking stone waste to the cliff edge.